mozilla/nunjucks/docs/templating.md

 available for sorting objects when iterating over them.

 ES iterators are supported, like the new builtin Map and Set.
-But also anything implementing the iterator protocal.
+But also anything implementing the iterable protocol.

 ```js
 var fruits = new Map([